Al-Ma'mun

-Abū al-ʿAbbās Abd Allāh ibn Hārūn al-Maʾmūn (أبو العباس عبد الله بن هارون الرشيد; 14 September 786 – 9 August 833), better known by his regnal name al-Ma'mun (المأمون), was the seventh Abbasid caliph, who reigned from 813 until his death in 833.
-His leadership was marked by the power and prosperity of the Abbasid Caliphate, al-Ma'mun promoted the Graeco-Arabic translation movement, the flowering of learning and the sciences in Baghdad, and the publishing of al-Khwarizmi's book now known as "Algebra", making him one of the most important caliphs in the Islamic Golden Age.
+Abu al-Abbas Abd Allah ibn Harun (أبو العباس عبد الله بن هارون الرشيد; 14 September 786 – 9 August 833), better known by his regnal name al-Ma'mun (المأمون), was the seventh Abbasid caliph, who reigned from 813 until his death in 833.
+His leadership was marked by the power and prosperity of the Abbasid Caliphate; al-Ma'mun promoted the Graeco-Arabic translation movement, the flowering of learning and the sciences in Baghdad, and the publishing of al-Khwarizmi's book now known as "Algebra", making al-Ma'mun one of the most important caliphs in the Islamic Golden Age.
 He is also known as a proponent of the rational Islamic theology of Mu'tazilism.

-Al-Ma'mun succeeded his half-brother al-Amin after a civil war, much of his reign was spent on peace campaigns.
+Al-Ma'mun succeeded his half-brother al-Amin after a civil war, and much of his reign was spent on peace campaigns.
 His strong support for Mu'tazilism led him to imprison a Sunni Imam, Ahmad ibn Hanbal in an event that became known as mihna.
 Al-Ma'mun's foreign policy was due to his decision to continue war and diplomatic relations with the Byzantine Empire, the tension between conflict or diplomacy varying during his military campaigns.

+Early life and career

 Birth and education

 Abdallah, the future al-Ma'mun, was born in Baghdad on the night of 13 to 14 September 786 CE to Harun al-Rashid and his concubine Marajil, from Badghis.
 On the same night, which later became known as the "night of the three caliphs", his uncle al-Hadi died and was succeeded by Ma'mun's father, Harun al-Rashid, as ruler of the Abbasid Caliphate.
 Marajil died soon after his birth, and Abdallah was raised by Harun al-Rashid's wife, Zubayda, herself of high Abbasid lineage as the granddaughter of Caliph al-Mansur.
 As a young prince, Abdallah received a thorough education: al-Kisa'i tutored him in classical Arabic, Abu Muhammad al-Yazidi in adab, and he received instruction in music and poetry.
 He was trained in fiqh by al-Hasan al-Lu'lu'i, showing particular excellence in the Hanafi school, and in the hadith, becoming himself active as a transmitter.
 According to M. Rekaya, "he was distinguished by his love of knowledge, making him the most intellectual caliph of the Abbasid family, which accounts for the way in which his caliphate developed".